CA-Ecommerce/T3A2-A-Ecommerce_App/README.md

 #### Goals:

--   To take the organisation of stock out of Norm's hands so that he can focus on what he's best at, building relationships with his customers and direct selling.
+-   To take the organisation of stock out of Norm's hands so that he can focus on what he does best, building relationships with his customers and direct selling.
--   To have a website that at any given time has <strong>EVERY</strong> record they have in boxes and milk creates advertised to buy, swap, or sell.
+-   To have a website that at any given time has <strong>EVERY</strong> record they have in boxes and milk creates advertised to buy.
+Titles should also be searchable.
 -   A stremlined process for customers to log onto their website and create a profile to track orders and addresses.
 This will allow for direct marketing through email, or even traditional postage of newsletters and catalogues.
 -   Expand the business so they can move to a larger premises.
 This will create opportunites for them to add additional income streams, such as:
     -   A cafe with a liquor license,